lukifer23/MacBot/README.md

 - The Voice Assistant now exposes a lightweight control server (default: http://localhost:8123) used by the Web Dashboard to send interruption requests and perform health checks.
 - Ensure `ffmpeg` is installed for voice input from the browser (used to convert WebM/Opus to WAV for Whisper).
 - Assistant UI states: The assistant now notifies the dashboard about speaking start/end/interrupt events so the banner shows Listening / Speaking / Interrupted / Ready in real time.
+- Orchestrator API binds to http://127.0.0.1:8090 by default for safety; the Web Dashboard proxies common calls.

 ### Quick Verify

-After starting, run the verification script to check core endpoints:
+After starting, run the verification to check core endpoints:

 ```
+make verify
+# or
 python scripts/verify_setup.py
 ```
 ```